 As a service to those who wish to exchange family history data with other researchers, NBGS publishes queries, free of charge, on this website and in its journal, Generations.
-The journal, published on a quarterly basis, has a circulation of about 1,000 copies.
+The journal is published on a quarterly basis.
+You may also post your query directly to our Facebook group.

 To view a query, click on a blue bar.
 Click the bar again to close the query window.

 To reply to a query, click on the name highlighted in red at the bottom of the query to open an email window, or contact the queries editor.